git-user-cpp/git-user-cpp/README.md

 🎓 I have experience in creating primitive databases in C++ and creating various console applications for Linux OS

-👩‍💻 I’m currently working on my console programs, which will be published soon
+👩‍💻 I’ve been currently working on my console programs, which will be published soon

 <!--